 Sarah is a bookbinder based out of Somerville, MA.
 She's about to finish her certification at the North Bennett Street School.
 I made a website for her, which you can check out here.

 I've been struggling lately with the state of guns, gun ownership, and gun violence in this country.
-For a semester final project on the theme of "viz for good", my friend Katya and I built this visualization examining the effect that the rate of suicide has when comparing rates of gun death accross different countries.
+For a project on the theme of "viz for good", my friend Katya and I built this visualization examining the effect that the rate of suicide has when comparing rates of gun death accross different countries.

 My friends and I have been known to get pretty obsessive with our games (right now it's mostly Hearts, Big Two, and Yahtzee), logging scores for months.
 This is both a grand ole time and an excellent source of (more or less) insteresting data to visualize.
 Check out what I've done and how we've played.

 Cloe needed a lightweight, minimal site to showcase her work, an unobtrusive look and clean typefaces to let her photography take control.
 See her work and read more about what she's up to.

 Postcards of Buenos Aires, its buildings, and its people.